-Chemistry Nightclub (2901 Spring Garden St), new gay, straight-friendly, 18+ dance club, open nightly, Saturdays from 5pm.
+Chemistry Nightclub (2901 Spring Garden St), gay, straight-friendly, 18+ dance club and drag showbar, hot male dancers, guest porn stars; open nightly, Saturdays from 5pm.

 Q Lounge (708 West Market St) alternative, unpretentious gay and gay-friendly locals' bar mix, outdoor space, pool table, special events, barbeques, bingo, WiFi, 18+ and open daily.

 Warehouse 29 (1011 Arnold), Latin nights, Sunday Tea Dances, talent shows, patio bar, summer volleyball sand court, drag pageants; Saturday dance parties, go-go boys, fan dancers.